What is Scope of Audit and How Does it Impact an Audit?

 • Which processes focus on internal control over financial reporting?

-The scope of an audit can greatly impact the overall effectiveness of the audit.
+The scope of an audit can greatly impact the overall effectiveness.
 If the scope is too broad, an auditor could miss critical items during the assessment.
-If the scope is too narrow, an auditor might not be able to perform an accurate assessment or give an accurate opinion of an organization’s controls because some may have been left out.
-This is why partnering with an expert, senior-level Information Security Specialist, like those at KirkpatrickPrice, is so critical.
-If you want to get the most out of your investment in a SOC 1 or SOC 2 audit, effective scoping is key.
+If the scope is too narrow, an auditor might be unable to perform an accurate assessment or give an accurate opinion of an organization’s controls because some may have been left out.

 One of the very first things that you will do as part of your audit is work with your auditor on the definition of scope.
 You’ll go through a scoping process with us where we identify the policies and procedures, the people, and the locations.
 For example, is there application development that’s in scope?
 Where are those developers located?
 Where do they do their work?
 What cloud applications are involved in this?
 What part of that is or isn’t in scope?
 What IT resources are in scope?
 Are there parts of the network that should be included or excluded from the audit?
 We’ll go through that and define it because it is a very important step, and we have to know what the boundaries of the system are so that we can collect evidence from the appropriate people, processes, and technologies.
 Contact us today and enjoy working with one of our expert Information Security Specialists who will guide you through the scoping process.